BonEvil/BuckarooBanzai/README.md

 ```swift
 let service = BaseService(withPath: "/get")
 ```
 BuckarooBanzai is a singleton and uses concurrency.
-You can then use this service like this:
+You can then use the `service` like this:
 ```swift
 Task {
     do {